 A clinometer allows you to measure slope angles and thus assess avalanche hazards.

 Not every compass works everywhere in the world – there are five different zones and each compass is zone-specific.
-However, Suunto has developed the global needle and thus compasses equipped with it work in all zones.
+However, Finnish Suunto has developed the global needle and thus compasses equipped with it work in all zones.
 Furthermore, these compasses also handle tilting – they don’t have to be completely leveled for precise measurements.

 More about Compasses